Nordes/IdentityServer4.LdapExtension/README.md

 IdentityServer4 Ldap Extension ([OpenLdap](https://www.openldap.org/) or [ActiveDirectory](https://en.wikipedia.org/wiki/Active_Directory)).

 ## Installation
 The plugin is easy to install to your solution.
-Built using **.Net Standard 2.0**.
+Built using **.Net Core 3.1** and **.Net 5.0**.
 The Nuget package can be installed by either searching the package `IdentityServer.LdapExtension` or by typing the following command in your package console:

 ```csharp
 Install-Package IdentityServer.LdapExtension